Toto (Oz): Influence

+The inspiration for the name Toto is the small town of Toto, Indiana, near the Baum family cottage at Bass Lake.

 Toto has been widely recognized as one of the most famous of all dogs in movies and television.
 For example Time magazine in 2015 includes Toto in "The Most Famous Dogs in Movies and Television".
-Also in England, Neil Oliver. writes in The Sunday Times that 2020 has been. ”A tornado of anxieties....Like Toto, the little dog in The Wizard of Oz, we find ourselves far from home.
+Also in England, Neil Oliver. writes in The Sunday Times that 2020 has been. ”A tornado of anxieties...Like Toto, the little dog in The Wizard of Oz, we find ourselves far from home.
 I've a feeling we're not in Kansas any more.
 Also like Toto, no one understands our small voices.
 In this incomprehensible new place, we are to be silent while others speak."
 The last point emphasizes how important it is to be a quiet observer.

 Members of the American rock band Toto have said the band was named after the dog.
 Though it was perhaps the original source for the name appearing on their demo tapes, they chose their name based upon the meaning of the Latin word toto ("all-encompassing").

 TOTO is a backronym for 'TOtable Tornado Observatory', adapted from the name of Dorothy's dog from The Wizard of Oz.
 It is an in situ instrument for recording data from tornadoes.